National Museum of Asian Art, Freer and Sackler Galleries

 From the back of Kumu Longyin 2

-From 6 February to 1 October 2000 three qins from the collection were displayed in an exhibition called The Dragon's Moan, named after the qin of that name in their collection.
-And from 30 April to 17 September the Sackler Gallery exhibition Music in the Age of Confucius exhibited what might have been predecessors of the qin, but these were not from their permanent collection.
+From 6 February to 1 October 2000 three qins from the Smithsonian collection were displayed in an exhibition called The Dragon's Moan, named after the qin of that name in their collection.
+(A literal translation of the full title of this qin is "Dragon Intoning from within Withered Wood", but the character "吟 yin" has long been interpreted in a great variety of ways.)
+And from 30 April to 17 September the Sackler Gallery exhibition Music in the Age of Confucius also exhibited what are now generally considered as predecessors of the classical qin .
+However, these qin (or perhaps better qin-types) were not from their permanent collection.5

-When I first visited the museum storage area, in 1997, I saw two of their lacquered wooden qins and the two iron qins.
-The wooden ones were Dragon's Moan and one called Jie Feng (Melodious Phoenix), which did not go on display in the exhibition, instead being replaced by a newly acquired Ming dynasty qin called Spring Breeze, said to be in playing condition.
-In 1997 the only one in playing condition was one of the two iron qins, but of course it had a very weak tone.
+When I first visited the museum storage area, in 1997, I saw two of their lacquered wooden qins and the iron and bronze qins.
+The lacquered ones were Dragon's Moan and Jie Feng (Singing Phoenix: "jie" suggests a bird song), which did not go on display in the exhibition, instead being replaced by a newly acquired Ming dynasty qin called Spring Breeze, said to be in playing condition.
+During my visit the only one said to be in playing condition was the iron qin; of course it had a very weak tone.

 What prompted me to visit the museum at that time was that I had just produced my first CD using a borrowed Song dynasty qin, and was hoping a museum might let me use one of their antique qins to do my Shen Qi Mi Pu recordings.

-I was particularly interested in Dragon's Moan, whose full title is Kumu Longyin, meaning "the Dragon moans from the dried wood".
+I was particularly interested in Dragon's Moan (or Dragon's Roar), whose full title, Kumu Longyin, has the literal meaning "the Dragon intones from the dried wood".
 Several players in China (including Wang Shixiang, see below) had recommended it to me.
 Apparently several famous Chinese players and scholars who examined this qin in the 1940s spoke so highly of it that it now has a reputation as the best instrument in an American museum.

 During my visit I saw in museum records that Zha Fuxi re-strung it in 1945 and Wang Shixiang himself re-strung it in 1948.
 They said it dates from either Tang or Song dynasty.